3052/google/readme.md

 ## support

-because of repeated abuse, I no longer offer free discussion of this software. so unless you have paid up front, do not:
+because of repeated abuse, as of november 5 2023, I no longer offer free discussion of this software. so unless you have paid up front, do not:

 1. post an issue
 2. post a pull request